micropython/micropython/docs/esp32/tutorial/network_basics.rst

 Configuration of the WiFi
 -------------------------

-Upon a fresh install the ESP8266 is configured in access point mode, so the AP_IF interface is active and the STA_IF interface is inactive.
+Upon a fresh install the ESP32 is configured with no WiFi interface active.
+So both the AP_IF interface and the STA_IF interface are both inactive.
 You can configure the module to connect to your own network using the STA_IF interface.

 First activate the station interface::